toddcf/code-snippets/javascript/functions/fetch.md

 If the server throws an error, you will see a status value of `300` or above.
 A common one:

 ```
+ok: false
 status: 404
 ```

+But a problem with using fetch is that even if you get back a status code of 300 or higher, it does *not* enter the catch case.
+The only time your `catch` will run is if the network request flat out failed to be made.
+This is counterintuitive and a very major drawback.
+No other AJAX library has this anomoly.
+With any other library, if the request fails for any reason, the promise will enter the rejected state.

+Stephen Grider actually recommends skipping fetch and making use of libraries such as Axios, SuperAgent, or even jQuery if you have to.
+Otherwise, you're going to have to reinvent the wheel and write a lot of boilerplate code around fetch to make it behave the way that you'd expect.